Muqaddaspreet/Reimbursely/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- **Your Name** - _Initial work_ - [YourGitHub](https://github.com/yourusername)

-## 🙏 Acknowledgments

-- Spring Boot team for the excellent framework
-- Angular team for the robust frontend framework
-- Bootstrap for the UI components
-- H2 Database for the lightweight database solution

----

 **Note:** This application is configured with persistent data storage.
-Your data will be preserved between application restarts.
+The data will be preserved between application restarts.
 The database files are stored in the `ReimburselyBackend/data/` directory.